VijayRod/demo/ai/gpu-aks.md

 - More

 ## AKS KAITO (AI toolchain operator) add-on
+With the KAITO add-on for AKS, you can run cool machine learning stuff like big language models on AKS without spending too much or messing with lots of settings.
+The add-on uses the free and open-source KAITO project.
 - https://azure.microsoft.com/fr-fr/updates/public-preview-kubernetes-ai-toolchain-operator-kaito-addon-for-aks/
 - https://learn.microsoft.com/en-us/azure/aks/ai-toolchain-operator
 - https://github.com/Azure/kaito

 ## AI Conversational Diagnostics in the Azure portal
+Want to chat with OpenAI and fix your AKS clusters?
+Try Conversational Diagnostics.
+It's a cool feature that lets you have a friendly chat and get the right solutions, docs, and diagnostics for your cluster problems.
 - https://techcommunity.microsoft.com/t5/apps-on-azure-blog/announcing-conversational-diagnostics-preview-on-azure/ba-p/4087092

 ## Reduce large image pull time with Artifact Streaming
+When you run high performance compute workloads, you need to pull big images, and that can take a lot of time and slow down your deployments.
+With Artifact Streaming on AKS, you can stream container images from ACR to AKS.
+AKS only pulls what it needs to start the pod, so you can pull images and deploy your workloads faster.
+Artifact Streaming can make your pods ready over 15% faster, depending on the image size, and it works great for images <30GB.
 - https://learn.microsoft.com/en-us/azure/aks/artifact-streaming
 - https://github.com/Azure/AKS/issues/3928
 - https://github.com/containerd/overlaybd

 ## Multi-instance GPU (MIG) aka GPU partitioning
+With the A100 GPU from Nvidia, you can split it into seven separate parts.
+Each part has its own SM and memory.
+You can use GPU instance profiles to choose how to divide the GPUs.
 - https://learn.microsoft.com/en-us/azure/aks/gpu-multi-instance?tabs=azure-cli
 - https://www.the-aks-checklist.com/: When required use multi-instance partioning GPU on AKS Clusters

 ## Node Auto Provisioning (NAP) aka Karpenter
+When you run workloads on AKS, you have to pick the right VM size for your node pool.
+But that can be hard when your workloads needs different CPU, memory, and other things.
+You don't want to waste time or money on the wrong VMs.
+That's where node autoprovisioning (NAP) comes in.
+It looks at what your pods need and finds the best VMs to run them.
+It's smart and efficient.
+NAP uses Karpenter, which is Open Source, and so is the AKS provider.
+NAP sets up and manages Karpenter for you on your AKS clusters.
 - https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli#sku-selectors-with-well-known-labels
 - https://karpenter.sh/docs/concepts/nodepools/
 - https://github.com/aws/karpenter-provider-aws/blob/main/pkg/apis/crds/karpenter.sh_nodepools.yaml
 - https://github.com/aws/karpenter-provider-aws/blob/main/test/suites/scale/deprovisioning_test.go, WhenUnderutilized

 ## NVIDIA device plugin operator
+With the NVIDIA GPU Operator, you don't have to worry about installing and updating all the NVIDIA stuff you need for GPU provisioning, like drivers, NVIDIA device plugin for Kubernetes, and container runtime.
+The GPU Operator takes care of it for you, so you can skip the manual installation of the device plugin.
 - https://learn.microsoft.com/en-us/azure/aks/gpu-cluster?tabs=add-ubuntu-gpu-node-pool#options-for-using-nvidia-gpus
 - https://learn.microsoft.com/en-us/azure/aks/gpu-cluster?tabs=add-ubuntu-gpu-node-pool#use-nvidia-gpu-operator-with-aks
 - https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file